- What Documents Do I Need To Collect For Filing My Tax Return?

 Annuities can be complicated, but the truth of the matter is that annuities are tools that can serve a valuable purpose when applied purposefully.

 To have a holistic discussion, I believe it’s important to begin with education.
-The Common Annuity Products summary guide [link your white-labeled version] offers you an unbiased overview of annuities and covers:
+The Common Annuity Products summary guide [link the File URL of your white-labeled version] offers you an unbiased overview of annuities and covers:

 I encourage you to spend a little time with this summary guide, and then let’s talk about [choose one: the annuity in your portfolio / whether adding an annuity to your portfolio makes sense].
-When you’re ready, contact me to schedule a time to meet or [schedule a time with me on my calendar (insert your calendar link here).]
+When you’re ready, contact me to schedule a time to meet or [Insert Calendar Link and Title).]

 Sincerely,